 Decoded is a story-a-day anthology of queer science fiction, fantasy, and horror by queer authors.
 We release a short story or comic to subscribers every day of Pride month (June 1 – 30).

 If you’re already sold, buy a subscription to Decoded in the QueerSpec.com store:

 The point of Decoded is to create a space for queer folks to build community as fiction writers and comic creators.
 Our creators write and draw stories with queer themes for queer audiences and our allies.

 Decoded is an anthology edited by Sara Century, S.E.
-Fleenor, and Monika Estrella Negra.
-We all also host Bitches on Comics, a comics and pop culture advice podcast and we’re critics and creators.
+Fleenor, and Monika Estrella Negra, with Alex Wright assisting with submissions management.
+We also host Bitches on Comics, a comics and pop culture advice podcast and we’re critics and creators.
 We write fiction and love reading fiction.
 This collection has come about because we believe that it is important to honor the rebellious, anti-fascist history of Pride by focusing on queer artists and writers of today.